-I certify that the following documentation is contained in this file (please check):

-- A. A standard promotion form which shall be available on the Provost web page. - B. A cover letter including eligibility for promotion, basis for promotion, and a short summary of additional information. - C. A detailed and current vita. - D. A letter of support from the Chairperson of the Department. - E. Three letters of support from professional and/or academic colleagues. - F. A narrative describing excellence in teaching, including a faculty-developed summary of all student evaluations, and Dean or Chair's in-class evaluation for each year since last promotion, if candidate does not hold a continuing contract or tenure. - G. A narrative supporting scholarship and/or service and/or commercialization (See CBA Article 11, Section 6 C-F). - H. Appendix (See CBA Article 11, Section 6 G).

-Signature of Applicant
+I certify that the following documentation is contained in this file (please che- ck): A A standard promotion form which shall be available on the Prov vost web page.
+B A cover letter including eligibility for promotion, basis for prosummary of additional information. motion, and a shor C A detailed and current vita.
+D A letter of support from the Chairperson of the Department.
+E Three letters of support from professional and/or academic colle eagues.
+F A narrative describing excellence in teaching, including a summary of all student evaluations, and Dean or Chair's in-class evaluations are last promotion, if candidate does not hold a continuing contract of uation for each year G A narrative supporting scholarship and/or service and/or com CBA Article 11, Section 6 C-F). mercialization (See H Appendix (See CBA Article 11, Section 6 G).
+Signature of Applicant Date